 The legislative arm of government should embark on result-oriented monitoring, evaluation and auditing because evidence has shown that available resources management have been marred by inefficiencies.
 There are two broad categories of inefficiencies in the actual distribution of public expenditures in Nigeria.
 The first one is corruption, i.e. leakage of resources to individuals or unintended organizations while the second one is wasting, i.e. inefficient use of resources, such as a mismatch between what facilities are needed and what the government distributes.
-A perusal of the FGN budgets for the period 2010-2013 showed gross wastage and leakage of resources to individuals or unintended organizations and misplaced priorities.
-The sector by sector analysis has revealed that resources are allocated to irrelevant items year in year out and there are no tangible differences between budgets for a particular sector in two to four years because the same items are repeated over and over again even when such items have been attended to.
+A perusal of the FGN budgets for the period 2010-2013 have shown gross wastage and leakage of resources to individuals or unintended organizations and misplaced priorities.
+The sector by sector analysis have revealed that resources are allocated to irrelevant items year in year out and there are no tangible differences between budgets for a particular sector in two to four years because the same items are repeated over and over again even when such item has been attended to.
 Result-oriented monitoring, evaluation and auditing by the legislative arm at all stages of the budget process will improve allocative efficiency, operational efficiency and fiscal discipline.

-Budgeting in Nigeria is becoming a mere routine activity.
+Budgets and budgeting in Nigeria is becoming a mere routine activity.
 Evidence from the review reveals that the numbers don't add up as is the case with the budgets of Ministry of Works and others where individual capital items added together is by far higher than the total approved capital by over a hundred billion.
 Such action is not just fraudulent but sabotage because if the budget performance of such sector is 100%, there will be several line items unattended to at the end of the day.
 Every item must not be in the budget at the same time and that's why priority projects were identified by the policy documents.
-Every item in the budget must have been properly examined in terms of relevance and cost before being included in the budget.
+Every item in the budget.
 An example is the Ministry of Energy in 2013 budget with an item under power transmission thus: Consultancy for determination of projects to be consessioned with the cost of N1.5 billion attached to it.
 One need not to be an engineer or project evaluation specialist to understand that the item lacks bearing and the cost is exorbitant.
 Therefore the budgets of all MDAs need to be decongested and allow items that are relevant and items that are considered as priorities towards achieving the overall goals and targets included in the budgets.

 Proper budget scrutiny is required across sectors and MDAs.
 There is also evidence of repetition of same line items over the years with the excuse that it has not been implemented across MDAs of government even when such items are obsolete and not in tandem with the guiding priorities of the sectors.
-At the rate MDAs in Nigeria purchase computers and accessories year in year out, one wonders if the number of computers across MDAs is not higher than the number of employees.
-Imagine the Ministry of works in the 2013 budget purchasing 160 HP Notebooks (laptops) and replacing 90 existing, 386 Computer Systems, Printers and Ups; Purchase and Installation of 200 Computer Systems, 200 Printers and 200 UPS in the new office building of the Ministry all for N22.5 milliononly.
-This is not just ridiculous and insensitive but a sign of weak oversight from the legislative arm of the government.
+At the rate MDAs in Nigeria purchase computers and accessories year in year out, one wonders if the number of computers across MDAs are not higher than the number of employees.
+Imagine the Ministry of works in the 2013 budget purchasing 160 HP Notebooks (laptops) and replacing 90 existing, 386 Computer Systems, Printers and Ups; Purchase and Installation of 200